If you’re nearing a breaking point – or other options aren’t working – IOP group therapy can help you heal and find peace.

 Do I need to take off work to do IOP?

-Not necessarily.
-Some people find it helpful to take a break from the stresses from their job or school, but you don’t have to.
 IOP is different than being in a hospital or residential program.
-You’re able to still live at home and continue your day-to-day routines while getting treatment.
-Since most group sessions take place in the evening, you can choose to keep working while going through IOP.
+You’ll be able to still live at home and continue your day-to-day routines while getting treatment.
+And since most group sessions take place in the evening, you may choose to keep working while going through IOP.

 Is IOP covered by insurance?